heroiclabs/nakama-docs/docs/runtime-function-reference.md

 Register a function with the server which will be executed after every message with the specified message name.

 This can be used to apply custom logic to standard features in the server.
 Similar to the `register_before` function but it will not block the execution pipeline.
 The logic will be executed in parallel to any response message sent back to a client.
+Have a look at the section on [runtime code basics](runtime-code-basics.md).

 _Parameters_